Measuring Quality for People with Complex Needs: A New Approach

 We’ve built this approach based on our research on best practices to goal setting with older adults and adults with physical disabilities and the work of national experts.
 We’ve found the best approach to goal setting includes having specific, measurable goals and a system in place to follow-up and revise goals as necessary.

-With funding from The John A. Hartford Foundation and The SCAN Foundation, NCQA is continuing this work and conducting a demonstration.
-The three-year demonstration will measure quality of care by evaluating how well health care organizations help individuals achieve what matters most to them.
+With funding from The John A. Hartford Foundation and The SCAN Foundation, NCQA is continuing this work through continued dissemination and implementation of the person-driven outcome measures to improve care.

-For more information contact Erin Giovannetti at email@example.com
+For more information contact Caroline Blaum at firstname.lastname@example.org